projectara/greybus-spec/source/special.rst

 .. c:function:: int intf_hotplug(u8 intf_id, u32 unipro_mfg_id, u32 unipro_prod_id, u32 ara_vend_id, u32 ara_prod_id);

     The SVC sends this to the AP Module to inform it that it has detected a module on the indicated Interface.
-It supplies a block of data that describes the module that been attached.
+It supplies some information that describes the module that has been attached.

 ..
 XXX We may need to adjust based on whether detect is associated
 ..
 XXX with a module (as opposed to an Interface).